Men's movement: Men's and fathers' rights movements

 The men's rights movement branched off from the men's liberation movement in the mid- to late 1970s.
 It focused specifically on issues of perceived discrimination and inequalities faced by men.
 The MRM has been involved in a variety of issues related to law (including family law, parenting, reproduction and domestic violence), government services (including education, military service and social safety nets) health.

 The fathers' rights movement is a subset of the men's rights movement.
 Its members are primarily interested in issues related to family law, including child custody and child support that affect fathers and their children.

-Prominent men's rights activists include Warren Farrell, Herb Goldberg, Richard Doyle, and Asa Baber.
+Prominent men's rights activists include Paul Elam (A Voice for Men), Warren Farrell, Herb Goldberg, Richard Doyle, and Asa Baber.
 Glenn Sacks is a fathers' rights activist.